 These are great Homemade gifts too- just stack them in a mason jar (I like to cut small squares of parchment to put in between or you can use cupcake liners too) and tie with a bow!

 You can change this up to have any colors or fragrances you like.
+Renew your bathroom with high quality products and tools from Lowe’s Weekly Ad.
 These can be very fun for little ones to make and use in the tub too!
 I have seen these made in little plastic Easter eggs as the molds for children.

 Here are a few other homemade beauty and bath products you might like: